deepankverma/navigating_streetscapes/README.md

 ## License

-The Berlin Geoportal provides the dataset using a [DL-DE->BY-2.0](https://www.govdata.de/dl-de/by-2-0) License.
+The dataset generated through the process explained in this repository is a derivative work based on "[Airborne Laserscanning (ALS) Primäre 3D Laserscan-Daten](https://fbinter.stadt-berlin.de/fb/feed/senstadt/a_als/0)", which is licensed under [DL-DE->BY-2.0](https://www.govdata.de/dl-de/by-2-0).
+This derivative work is released under the terms of the MIT License.

 ## To cite